 The City's Play and Urban Games Strategy - Moving Forward Update 2010 has and continues to contribute to child-friendly neighbourhoods through the development and upgrade of play facilities.
 (See development list above)

-Risks To Delivery: Actions to Mitigate Risk
+Actions to Mitigate Risk

-Currently no capital available other than Reviewing the planning policy relating to
+Reviewing the planning policy relating to Section 106.

-section 106 contributions.
-Section 106.
+F

 6. Commissioning preventative activities and specific training to all staff working in play, sport and physical activity with children and young people.